 Williams created a scoring rubric to include on her tests to show students how their exams would be scored.
 It took some creativity, she said, to apply a rubric-style scoring system that is more commonly seen in English classes to mathematics problems.

 “I’ve historically given partial credit when a student shows his or her work, but I laid out in a rubric on their test sheet how I would give a certain number of points for the derivative, a certain number of points for the algebra portion, etc.,” Williams says.
-“I didn’t anticipate my students’ scores to go up from something so simple, but it did.
+“I didn’t anticipate my students’ scores to go up from something so simple, but they did.
 I think that rubric, which shows my students how each step of the process would reward them additional points, forced them to show their work—making them less likely to skip steps and make minor errors in their calculation.”

 Beyond testing, Williams, an ACUE-credentialed instructor, also saw classroom participation and engagement go up based on cooperative learning techniques.